-Serbia: Energy watchdog to impose controlling measures on power traders11.
-March 2016. / News Serbia Energy
+Serbia: Energy watchdog to impose controlling measures on power traders, News Serbia Energy

 Serbian energy market, gas and electricity, pushes forward the harmonization process with EU Directives.
 There are 34 gas suppliers and 90 electricity traders registered in Serbia.
 With the ongoing process of liberalization the market framework requires more engagement of energy regulator.